This page contains the Frequently Asked Question about Enigmail and around.

 How can I test if Enigmail works correctly?

-If the installation was successful, restart Thunderbird.
-The menubar now should have an Enigmail entry.
-Selecting Enigmail → About Enigmail will display the Enigmail version number and GnuPG executable details.
+If the installation was successful, restart your mail client.
+The menubar of the message composer window now should have an Enigmail entry.
+Selecting Enigmail → About Enigmail will display the Enigmail version number and details about the underlying OpenPGP library.

 I have some problem I can't solve.
 How can I troubleshoot it?
 Where can I get support?

-First, you can get a good deal of information from the Enigmail console, which shows the commands Enigmail sends to GnuPG, and which can be accessed via Enigmail → Debugging Options → View Console.
+First, you can get a good deal of information from the Enigmail console, which shows the commands Enigmail sends to GnuPG or its own library, and which can be accessed via Enigmail → Debugging Options → View Console.

 You can also view the Enigmail logfile via Enigmail → Debugging Options → View Log.